Qhax11/Shadow-Samurai-Showcase/README.md

 - <ins>Data-Driven Transitions:</ins> All state changes are managed by external data assets, simplifying debugging and balancing across various enemy types.

-- <ins>Clean Flow:</ins> The system separates the Control Flow (Manager) from the Behavior Logic (States), resulting in a cleaner and more maintainable codebase.
+- <ins>Clean Flow:</ins> The system separates the `Control Flow (Manager)` from the `Behavior Logic (States)`, resulting in a cleaner and more maintainable codebase.

 This section details the custom architecture I developed, starting with the evolution of my AI design philosophy and the core structure that governs the enemy's behavior.

 ## **1. The Core Architecture and Control Flow**
 My journey to this final system began by experimenting with off-the-shelf solutions.
-I started with traditional Behavior Trees, which offered flexibility but quickly became unwieldy for managing complex data flow in combat.
-I then moved to State Trees, which improved structure but still fell short on scalability.
-Eventually, I explored a hybrid approach, attempting to combine the strengths of both.
+I started with traditional `Behavior Trees`, which offered flexibility but quickly became unwieldy for managing complex data flow in combat.
+I then moved to `State Trees`, which improved structure but still fell short on scalability.
+Eventually, I explored a `hybrid approach`, attempting to combine the strengths of both.

 However, none of these provided the necessary granular control, complex data flow management, and sophisticated debugging capabilities required.
-Ultimately, this led to the decision to build a custom, data-driven state machine to achieve 100% control over the AI's behavior.
+Ultimately, this led to the decision to build a `custom, data-driven state machine` to achieve 100% control over the AI's behavior.
 This system allows for precise management of complex states and transitions, ensuring the AI can make intelligent, context-aware decisions in combat, leading to a more challenging and engaging gameplay experience.

 In this section, I detail the architectural evolution and the fundamental structure of the AI system.
 This architecture is built around two primary custom classes that provide the necessary control and modularity: